What Makes Pet Food Sustainable?

 Can be grown on food waste

-Doesn’t produce methane like livestock
+Does not produce methane like livestock

 Is BSF Safe and Nutritious for Pets?

-So, your pet doesn’t have to sacrifice health — or flavour — for sustainability.
+So your pet doesn’t have to sacrifice health — or flavour — for sustainability.

 Why BSF Makes Sense for Hong Kong

-Upcycle local food waste
+Upcycle food waste

 Produce insect protein, fertiliser, and animal feed

-Create local circular solutions
+Support local circular economy solutions

 How to Transition Your Pet Responsibly